corrupt-byte/snoo-per/README.md

 Install Python to the host and upload the complete bot package.

 Review requirements.txt and install as needed.
-Note Windows bot hosts need to move tthe comment hash over to re-include asyncio.
+Note Windows bot hosts need to move the comment hash over to re-include asyncio.
 Linux hosts should not install this as it will cause a conflict in the code that requires further troubleshooting.

 pip install -r requirements.txt